A Doula’s Journey 2017

 I have to mainly thank my mother, my husband and my dear friend Abbie Hope

-But yes it is – being there watching a mother be born (or reborn) with each birth is such an absolute privilege and honour.
+But yes it is, it is so worth it – being there watching a mother be born (or reborn) with each birth is such an absolute privilege and honour.
 To be with couples and single parents at the most intimate moments of their lives – I wish I had the skills to capture the tenderness, the love, the strength I see at every birth and present them to the families as a gift.

 I can take some incredible photographs – but the work of photographers like Jo at Lillian Craze Photography literally takes my breathe away at times.

-Nowadays is a walk in the park – at 5, 7 and 9, for a day I can throw food at them, take the 2 schooled children across the road to school, ask Abbie to pick them up and rely on their dad to give them tea, pull my 9 year old into my room and watch TV for the day – it is once a month and it doesn’t hurt them.
+Now I am doulaing with 2 young(ish) children and a home edder – these days it is a walk in the park compared to when they were younger – at 5, 7 and 9, for a day I can throw food at them, take the 2 schooled children across the road to school, ask Abbie to pick them up and rely on their dad to give them tea, pull my 9 year old into my room and watch TV for the day – it is once a month and it doesn’t hurt them.

-These messages tell me being a doula is what I am meant to do – the first one came, just after I had made the decision to take a few months out, from a former client, she needed to transfer in and I immeadiately offered to go in and meet her, so her husband could stay with their other children.
+I have had many messages from the universe this year.
+These messages tell me being a doula is what I am meant to do – the first one came, just after I had made the decision to take a few months out, from a former client, she needed to transfer in and I immediately offered to go in and meet her, so her husband could stay with their other children.

 She needed a lot of intervention and given that hospitals are her worst nightmare was struggling with this.